InteractiveComputerGraphics/SPlisHSPlasH/doc/file_format.md

 ##### Projective Fluids parameters:

 * stiffness (float): Stiffness coefficient used by the pressure solver.
+* minIterations (int): Minimal number of iterations of the pressure solver (default: 2).
+* maxIterations (int): Maximal number of iterations of the pressure solver (default: 100).
+* maxError (float): Maximal error which the pressure solver tolerates (default: 1.0e-10).

 ##### ICSPH parameters:

+* minIterations (int): Minimal number of iterations of the pressure solver (default: 2).
+* maxIterations (int): Maximal number of iterations of the pressure solver (default: 100).
+* maxError (float): Maximal density error in percent which the pressure solver tolerates (default: 0.01).
 * lambda (float): Stiffness coefficient of the equation of state.
 * pressureClamping (bool): Enable pressure clamping.